Oh the Caucasus!

 Try to get a metal one by a brand like Kleen Kanteen and steer any from those nasty plastics.

-In both Georgia and Armenia the tap water is drinkable, so fill up for free everywhere you go and avoid having to buy plastic bottles of water.
+In both Georgia and Armenia, there’s clean water that is drinkable from the taps, so fill up for free everywhere you go and avoid having to buy plastic bottles of water.

 In Armenia, they even have delicious, free drinking water straight from the mountains – pouring out of continually running drinking fountains throughout every town and city in the country – winning!